 It is great to have many people back with us, after having together put our “toe in the water” (Accounting-wise) with ACCT11059 Accounting, Learning and Online Communication .
 And also great having a few people with us who may not have done ACCT11059 with us previously; and who may be needing to make a few adjustments to the learning approach of our unit.

 And it has been great reading many people’s ASS Steps 3-6.
-We have marked about 75% of everyone’s assignments; and we expect to have everyone’s marked within the next few days.
+We expect to have everyone’s marked within the next few days.